 - [Video] CloudApp

-Social selling is a crucial aspect of ABM.
-All major social media platforms that your target accounts utilize will be valuable.
+Social selling is a crucial aspect of account-based marketing.
+All major social media platforms that your target accounts use will be valuable.
 You can make those platforms easier to manage and more effective through these technologies:

-- HubSpot Social Media allows you to monitor, publish, and engage with critical social channels.
-It also includes a handy extension that's great for a busy sales rep. This tool is only available when you purchase the platform.
+- HubSpot Social Media Management allows you to monitor, publish, and engage with critical social channels.
+It also includes a handy extension that's great for busy sales reps.
+This tool is only available when you purchase the platform.